G. Gordon Liddy

-George Gordon Battle Liddy (November 30, 1930 – March 30, 2021) was an American lawyer, FBI agent, talk show host, actor, and convicted felon in the Watergate scandal as the chief operative in the White House Plumbers unit during the Nixon administration.
-Liddy was convicted of conspiracy, burglary, and illegal wiretapping for his role in the scandal.
+George Gordon Battle Liddy (November 30, 1930 – March 30, 2021) was an American lawyer and FBI agent who was convicted of conspiracy, burglary, and illegal wiretapping for his role in the Watergate scandal during the Nixon administration.

 Working alongside E. Howard Hunt, Liddy organized and directed the burglary of the Democratic National Committee headquarters in the Watergate building in May and June 1972.
 After five of Liddy's operatives were arrested inside the DNC offices on June 17, 1972, subsequent investigations of the Watergate scandal led to Nixon's resignation in 1974.
 Liddy was convicted of burglary, conspiracy, and refusing to testify to the Senate committee investigating Watergate.
 He served nearly 52 months in federal prisons.

 He later joined with Timothy Leary for a series of debates on multiple college campuses, and similarly worked with Al Franken in the late 1990s.
 Liddy served as a radio talk show host from 1992 until his retirement on July 27, 2012.
 His radio show was syndicated in 160 markets by Radio America and on both Sirius Satellite Radio and XM Satellite Radio stations in the United States.
 He was a guest panelist for Fox News Channel in addition to appearing in a cameo role or as a guest celebrity talent on several television shows.

 Early years

 Youth, family, education

 Liddy was born in Brooklyn on November 30, 1930.
-His father, Sylvester James Liddy, was a lawyer; his mother was Maria (Abbaticchio).
-His family was of Irish and Italian descent.
-Liddy was named for George Gordon Battle, a noted attorney and Tammany Hall leader.
+His father, Sylvester James Liddy, was a lawyer; his mother was Maria (Abbaticchio) Liddy.
+His family was of Irish and Italian descent, and Liddy had a strict Catholic upbringing.
+He was named for George Gordon Battle, a noted attorney and Tammany Hall leader.
 He was raised in Hoboken and West Caldwell, New Jersey.
 He attended St. Benedict's Preparatory School, his father's alma mater, in Newark.

 College, military, law school

 Liddy was educated at Fordham University, graduating in 1952.
 While at Fordham he was a member of the National Society of Pershing Rifles.
-Following graduation, Liddy joined the United States Army, serving for two years as an artillery officer during the Korean War.
-He was assigned to an antiaircraft radar unit in Brooklyn for medical reasons.
+Following graduation, Liddy joined the United States Army, serving for two years as an artillery officer during the Korean War era.
+Although he attained the rank of first lieutenant, he was not deployed overseas, having been assigned to an antiaircraft radar unit in Brooklyn for medical reasons.
 In 1954, he was admitted to the Fordham University School of Law, earning a position on the Fordham Law Review.
 After graduating in 1957, he worked for the Federal Bureau of Investigation (FBI) under J. Edgar Hoover.